ndzin/hk4e-DispatchDecryptor/readme.md

 ## To Do:
 <h4 align="left">

+- [x] Add support for path from output.
 - [ ] Add support for base64 only response.
-- [ ] Add support for dispatchSeed and Region decryption
+- [ ] Add support for dispatchSeed and Region decryption.
 </h4>